Infinite (continuous) spin particle in constant curvature space: Construction of the first class constraints at the curved background

-However, in this closed algebra there are only quantities $\ell$ and $\tilde\ell$.
-At the same time, if we take into account the form of flat constraints \p{const-sp-1} and \p{const-sp-2}, the curved counterparts of these constraints should contain terms with constant $\bm{\mu}$.
-Therefore, these quantities can not be considered as curved space curved counterparts of flat constraints since they have no correct flat limit.
+But in this closed algebra there are only quantities $\ell$ and $\tilde\ell$.
+At the same time, taking into account the flat constraints \p{const-sp-1} and \p{const-sp-2}, the curved counterparts of these constraints should contain terms with constant $\bm{\mu}$.
+Therefore, these quantities can no be considered as curved space curved counterparts of flat constraints since they have no correct flat limit.